" People who live in urban areas are 50% more likely to have glaucoma than those who live in rural areas."

 Even with relatively low air pollution across the UK, there are significant differences on the risk for glaucoma among urban and rural people.
 This is a wake up call for those who live in highly polluted cities around the globe, particularly in India, Pakistan and China.
 The government and people of those countries (and every country in the world) should do their best to reduce air pollution.

 As an anti-ageing scientist who lives in London, I often wear sunglasses or clear glasses when I walk around the busy streets to help protect my eyes from the harmful particulate matters in the air.
 I know this may not do much, however it is better than do nothing.

 With an average of 20,000 eye blinks per day, our eyes have to work very hard.
 In addition to that, the skin around the eyes are much thinner and more fragile compared to those on the other parts of face and body.
 Apart from the medical conditions, the area around the eyes is also prone to premature ageing.
-To help reduce the signs of ageing around the eyes, I use Bio-Collagen Eye & Lip Cream everyday.
-Formulated with Resveratrol, Niacinamide, Stabilised Vitamin E and Caffeine; this luxurious anti-ageing eye cream reduces the appearance of wrinkles, lines, dark circles and puffiness around the eyes.
+To help reduce the signs of ageing around the eyes, I use Anti Dark Circles and Puffiness everyday.
+Formulated with caffeine, niacinamide, ferulic acid and centella asiatica plant extract; this brightening anti-ageing eye serum reduces the appearance of wrinkles, lines, dark circles and puffiness around the eyes.

 You may also like: